EsauHervert/CS-1437-Programming-Fundamentals-II/README.md

 # CS-1437-Programming-Fundamentals-II
 This is the C++ code that I wrote for Programming Fundamentals II the Fall of 2016 at Tarrant County Community College.

 The files are organized into 6 projects and 4 quizzes.
-The following is methodology and algorithms are involved:
+The following methodology and algorithms are involved:

 Project 1: